-My wife (an academic dean) is an advocate of answering the e-mail the person should have written.
-She ignores the anger and rudeness, and responds to the inherent request or complaint as if it had been written politely!
-When the original writer gets her response, they usually reply with an apology; sincere thanks; an acknowledgement of being understood; or in other words: POSITIVELY.
+We are advocates of answering the e-mail the person should have written.
+First ignoring the anger and rudeness, we respond to the inherent request or complaint as if it had been written politely.
+We have found when the original writer gets this response, they usually reply with an apology; sincere thanks; an acknowledgement of being understood; or in other words: POSITIVELY.
 This completely diffuses the original complaint, and achieves a win-win transaction.

 Here’s a brief example as it relates to our industry: